apiotrow/apiotrow.github.io/_posts/2014-08-19-Gravity-and-Balance.md

 	Vector3.right,
 	Time.deltaTime * dist);
 }

-{% endhighlight %}
+</code></pre>

-This method is a bit amateurish.
+This method is a bit stupid.
 I'm just testing the ball's position relative to the center of the plate.
 If it's off to one side, the plate tilts.
 How quickly it tilts depends on the ball's distance from the center.
 As the ball nears the edge, the plate will begin tilting faster.
 The downside of this method is that the plate gets jittery at extreme tilts, most likely because I'm tilting on two axes at once, and they end up fighting with each other.
 I tried the pro method of determining the needed axis of tiltage by calculating a vector off of the ball.
 When I tried that, the vector worked, but the tilt didn't.
 I blame quaternions, and my refusal to understand what a quaternion is.

 <a href="https://rawgit.com/apiotrow/UnityExperiments/master/balance/balance.html"><img src="/assets/2014-08-19/balancesc.png"></a>

 I also added to a project I didn't think would go anywhere.
 It started out as an attempt to make a game where you leap from planet to planet, coming under the effect of their gravitational fields as you neared them.
 As I worked on it, I moved away from that and just ended up wanting to make an orbit simulation.
 I was interested in how some of the planetary systems I was making were tending toward equilibrium.
 So I decided to work on a solar system type thing, where each planet was subject to the gravitational pull of every other planet.
 I went balls out and decided to do minimal work with Unity's interface, opting instead to generate as much as I could within the code.
 I ended up with some pretty sick loops.
 Check em:

-{% highlight c# %}
+<pre><code class="cs">
 //array of planets
 public Planet[] planets;